-1) Unnecessary Prescription of Antibiotics for Virus Infections
+1) Unnecessary prescription of antibiotics for viral infections

-Viral infections of the upper respiratory tract are frequently observed in children and predispose patients for bacterial superinfections e.g. sinusitis, otitis media or bronchitis, rarely pneumonia or a bloodstream infections where the administration of antibiotics is mandatory [6,7].
+Viral infections of the upper respiratory tract are frequently observed in children and predispose patients for bacterial superinfections e.g. sinusitis, otitis media or bronchitis, rarely pneumonia or a bloodstream infections where the administration of antibiotics is mandatory [6, 7].
 Antibiotics have to be administered only once a bacterial superinfection has been documented.
 This requires frequent clinical controls of the patient.
 Prophylactic antibiotics are not helpful for the prevention of these bacterial superinfections; in essence they also complicate the treatment of these infections as already resistant microorganisms may have been selected in the oral/nasal flora within a few days.
 Prophylaxis of bacterial superinfections is feasible with an approach other than antibiotics.
-Effective alternatives are e.g. anti-inflammatory properties based on herbal extracts (thyme, gentian, primula) which open clogged paranasal sinus openings as well as the patency of the Eustachian tube and improve the mucociliary clearance [8].
-These herbal extracts decrease the arachidonic acid metabolism, the precursor of proinflammatory cytokines [9].
-This has been documented beyond reasonable doubt by prospective, randomised double blinded studies.
+Effective alternatives are e.g. anti-inflammatory properties based on herbal extracts (thyme, gentian, primula) which open clogged paranasal sinus openings as well as the patency of the Eustachian tube and improve the mucociliary clearance.
+[8] These herbal extracts decrease the arachidonic acid metabolism, the precursor of proinflammatory cytokines.
+[9] This has been documented beyond reasonable doubt by prospective, randomised double blinded studies that herbal extracts are by far superior to the prophylactic administration of antibiotics for prevention of bacterial superinfections due to respiratory viral infections.

-2) Administration of Antibiotics in Animal Husbandry
+2) Administration of antibiotics in animal husbandry

 The use of antibiotics in animal health seems to be an important reason for the development of resistant microorganisms.
-Antibiotic-resistant bacteria associated with animals may be pathogenic to humans, easily transmitted to humans via food chains, and widely disseminated in the environment via animal wastes [10].
-There are however additional facets to be considered.
-Antibiotics are generally not found in meat except in broilers as non absorbable antibiotics e.g. colistin are used [11,12].
+Antibiotic-resistant bacteria associated with animals may be pathogenic to humans, easily transmitted to humans via food chains, and widely disseminated in the environment via animal wastes.
+[10] There are however additional facets to be considered.
+Antibiotics are generally not found in meat except in broilers as non absorbable antibiotics e.g. colistin are used.
+[11, 12]

 The problem is the selection of resistant microorganisms in the excretions which are usually distributed into the environment as fertilisers.
 Vegetables harvested on these fields are frequently contaminated.
 The majority of remaining microorganisms on vegetables is eradicated by the hydrochloric acid in the stomach.
 Some microorganisms escape and are found in the flora of the large intestine in low concentrations.
-There these microorganisms are under control of a stabile faecal flora.
+There these resistant microorganisms are under control of a stabile faecal flora.
 However if a broad spectrum antibiotic is administered to the patient, the sensitive flora is eliminated and the resistant microorganisms prevail.

-There is also a solution for elimination of prophylactic antibiotics as growth enhancers [13].
-The pathogenic property of microorganisms responsible for nosocomial infections is the formation of toxins of the pathogen but also - equally important - adherence on epithelial cells.
+There is also a solution for elimination of prophylactic antibiotics as growth enhancers.
+[13] The pathogenic property of microorganisms responsible for nosocomial infections is the formation of toxins of the pathogen but also - equally important - adherence on epithelial cells.
 The blockage of adherence of microorganisms on epithelial cells by receptor analogue carbohydrates i.e. acid galacturonides is an important treatment option and can prevent the use of antibiotics.
-Animal studies demonstrate superior outcomes of this option compared to antibiotics without induction of resistance.
+Animal studies demonstrate superior outcomes of this option compared to antibiotics without induction of resistance (Table 1).